purdue-cs193-fall-2019/homework-1-asarpoli/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+# Alexandra's First CS193 HW

+- The class is student taught!
+- PSOs aren't mandatory
+- The class is supposed to be relatively easy

 ```markdown
 Syntax highlighted code block